newwayland/blog/content/post/munchau-bond-vigilantes-burnhamomics/index.md

 [Bank of England Act 1946][8], which preserves the Treasury's power to give directions in the public interest.
 Declining to issue gilts at yields the government considers unreasonable is an institutional choice requiring no legislation at all.
-Both are dormant powers sitting within the existing constitutional framework, available to any government willing to use them.
+Both are dormant powers sitting within the [existing constitutional framework][10], available to any government willing to use them.

 Defaulting on sterling-denominated government debt is an entirely different matter.
 The United Kingdom cannot default on its debt without